 In transparent mode, you create route mode policies to accept or deny connections between the internal and external interface.
-You manage the DFL by connecting to a transparent mode management interface through the internal interface.
+The dmz interface becomes the DFL management interface.

 Changing to Transparent mode

 Use the following procedure if you want to switch the DFL from NAT/Route mode to Transparent mode.